General Questions

 Tax Questions

 IW Retirement Planner estimates a range of taxes based on withdrawals, wages, and other forms of income.
-These estimates are used to provide a practical withdrawal schedule and help you optimize taxes in your retirement plan.
+These estimates are used to provide a practical withdrawal schedule and help optimize taxes in your retirement plan.

 • Federal